MrBWC/Open-LLM-VTuber-Addons/README.md

 ### Discord VTuber App (BETA)
 A second companion project built in Electron that brings your AI VTuber to Discord!
-This app lets your VTuber **speak through a Discord bot** using AI-generated voice responses.
+This app lets your VTuber **speak and text through a Discord bot** using AI-generated voice responses.

 #### Features:
 - 🎙️ Uses AI voice to speak directly in Discord voice channels. (still work in progress)